rflandau/Orv/implementations/slims/README.md

 ## Payload Serialization

+TODO

-Payloads, within a CoAP header, are composed of the Orv header (with custom serialization via Header.Serialize() and Header.Deserialize()) and a body serialized as a protobuffer.
+Payloads, within a CoAP header, are composed of the Orv header (with custom serialization via Header.Serialize() and Header.Deserialize()) and a body serialized as a flatbuffer.

+### Versus Protocol Buffer

+Given a target where efficiency is key, the extra burden from flatbuffers seems like a worthwhile tradeoff.

+TODO Benchmarks and links

+### Further Compression

-Protocol Buffers are smaller than JSON, but implementations with stringent memory constraints could shrink payloads further by hand-packing the bits into a declared schema (like we have done for the Orv headers).
+Protocol Buffers and Flatbuffers are smaller than JSON, but implementations with stringent memory constraints could shrink payloads further by hand-packing the bits into a declared schema (like we have done for the Orv headers).

 ## Version Negotiation